sguox002/leetcode/leetcode-all.md

 ### change the tree: insert, delete, rotate, et al.

+<<-226	Invert Binary Tree    		66.1%	Easy
+swap left right.
+*
+->>

+<<-814	Binary Tree Pruning    		73.3%	Medium
+prune all subtree with all 0.
+postorder traversal: remove leaf node=0.
+->>

+<<-669	Trim a Binary Search Tree    		63.2%	Easy
+trim so that all value in range [L,R] postorder.
+**
+->>

+<<-701	Insert into a Binary Search Tree    		76.0%	Medium
+just insert in left or right. (use it as root is much complicated) there are multiple ways, we can insert it as a leaf node.
+->>

+<<-450	Delete Node in a BST    		44.9%	Medium
+if key<root, goes left, else goes right if key==root,
+- if no right, promote the left: root=root->left
+- if there is right branch, we first sink the root to its right leftmost node, swap it, and delete the leftmost node.
+***
+->>

+<<-623	Add One Row to Tree    		50.0%	Medium
+add a row of nodes to depth d. original left subtree is still left, original right is still right.
+- bfs until d-1 layers (parent nodes) and then do the swaps.
+- dfs: add 1 layer, so that cd==d, then do the swap and return current search.
+->>

+<<-538	Convert BST to Greater Tree    		56.1%	Medium
+node value is changed to the value + sum of all keys greater than it. right, root, left order. suffix sum: passing the sum as reference is must.
+***
+->>

 <<-1080	Insufficient Nodes in Root to Leaf Paths    		49.7%	Medium
 a node is insufficient if all path passing this node has a sum < limit. remove all the insufficient nodes.